-Course is cross-listed with FI 225.
-An introduction to Latin American cinema; it considers the pivotal role of diverse forms of resistance, focuses on issues crucial to understanding the continent's cinematic creation, including cultural identity, race, ethnicity and gender.
-Students develop a critical understanding of the evolution of Latin American film practices since the 1960s to current trends.
-This course is taught in English.
-(G7: Humanities; G9: Other World Civilizations).
+Students are introduced to Latin American cinema, considering the pivotal role of diverse forms of resistance, focusing on issues crucial to understanding the continent's cinematic creation, including cultural identity, race, ethnicity and gender.
+They develop a critical understanding of the evolution of Latin American film practices since the 1960s to current trends.